-In November 2021, the number of reported crimes rose by 10% when compared to the previous month.
-However, when looking at the number of crimes reported year to date this had fallen by 1.6%, when compared to the same time period in 2020.
+In December 2022, the number of reported crimes fell by 29.6% when compared to the previous month.
+When looking at the number of crimes reported year to date this had fallen by 5.2%, when compared to the same time period in 2021.

 Compared to many places in the country, Spilsby remains a relatively low crime area.
 However, this does not mean that local residents and businesses should be complacent as crime and criminality exist in our community.